Optimizing I/O performance on the Lustre file system

 It is also possible to control the number of aggregator nodes using the cb_nodes hint, although the MPI-IO library will automatically set this to the stripe count of your file.

-More detail on MPICH runtime environment variables, including a full list and description of MPI-IO hints, is available from the intro_mpi man page on Hopper and Edison.
+More detail on MPICH runtime environment variables, including a full list and description of MPI-IO hints, is available from the intro_mpi man page on Edison.